mrkolby/sanity-plugin-dashboard-widget-notes/README.md

 ### `color` (string)

-Text color for the widget.
+Override text color for the widget.

 ```javascript
 {